alejandraluaces/TIY_Application/source/past.md

 ---

 ## Product Design
-I'm splitting my software career into two distinct sections because during this time, I developed a better sense of how I define myself as a designer, and the role I want to fill.
+I'm splitting my software career into two distinct sections because it was during this time that I developed a better sense of how I define myself as a designer and the niche I want to fill in this industry.

 I decided at this point that design needed to be a holistic process, with visual design, development, strategy, and copy, working together as one.